Chapter 1 (House of Cards): Filming

 While Netflix had ventured into original programming by greenlighting foreign shows that were new to United States audiences with shows such as Lilyhammer, House of Cards represented the first show made for Netflix.
 Filming for the first season began in January 2012 in Harford County, Maryland.

 "Chapter 1" sets the tone for the environs of the series.
 According to David Carr the political environs have such "marbleness" that it belies the clandestine nature of political activities, including those of Underwood who says he is there to "clear the pipes and keep the sludge moving".
-The fictional newspaper, The Washington Herald, is set with "brutal" lighting and drab furniture, in part because it was filmed at the real life offices of The Baltimore Sun.
+The fictional newspaper, The Washington Herald, is set with "brutal" lighting and drab furniture, in part because it was filmed at the real world offices of The Baltimore Sun.
 Carr uses several pejorative adjectives to describe Barnes' apartment including sad, grubby, dirty, dreary and humble but note that this implies that the digital revolution is dominated by people "on laptops who have no furniture".
 Similarly, Underwood and his associates are nattily clad, Barnes shows a lack of fashion recognition.

 Release

-The episode was broadcast online by Netflix on February 1, 2013, as part of the simultaneous release of all 13 episodes of season 1 of the series.
+The episode was released online by Netflix on February 1, 2013, as part of the simultaneous release of all 13 episodes of season 1 of the series.
 The debut date was a weekend when there was little competition on television other than Super Bowl XLVII and a new episode of Downton Abbey on PBS.
 Netflix broadcast "Chapter 1" and "Chapter 2" to critics several days in advance of the release.